mmaslov007/Our-Shelves/README.md

 - Pulling the latest code from the `main` branch on the VM.
 - Rebuilding and restarting the Docker Compose stack (installing dependencies inside containers as needed).
 - Verifying that the frontend is responding successfully after deployment.

-This satisfies the acceptance criteria for **Task 2: GitHub Actions - Automated Deployment**.

 ---